kunzel/object_search/README.md

         $ rosrun object_search object_search_server.py

-      Start the search using an action client where `<object>` is the name of the object the robot is looking for, e.g. mug:
+      Start the search using an action client where `<object>` is the name of the object the robot is looking for, e.g. Cup:

         $ rosrun object_search object_search_client.py <object>